 Each individual consists of a number of agents.
 The partitioning into agents serves several purposes, including software modularity.
 Each agent belongs to a variety, just like individuals belong to species.
 For example, an individual of the Pawn species contains one agent of each of the remus, demus, and utilus varieties.
-Pawn individuals have an elementary character and they are used for initial exercises by new users.
+Pawn individuals have an elementary character and they are used for initial exercises by new users, as well as for testing replication and other basic system facilities.

-The agents, in the sense of the Leonardo architecture, are therefore buildingblocks that individuals are constructed from.
+The agents, in the sense of the Leonardo architecture, are therefore building-blocks that individuals are constructed from.
 Each agent variety may be used in more than one species.
 In particular, each individual must have a kernel agent containing the basic software for organizing an individual.
 At present there is only one variety of kernel agents, called remus, so every individual must contain an agent of the remus variety.

-Besides consisting of a set of agents, an individual must also contain a map of its computational environment, that is, a structure that describes what other individuals there are, what computer hosts or detachable memory devices they are located on, what local area networks are in use and what computers are located in each of these, and so forth.
+Besides consisting of a set of agents, an individual must also contain a model of its own basic properties as well as a map of its computational environment.
+The latter is a structure that describes what other individuals there are, what computer hosts or detachable memory devices they are located on, what local area networks are in use and what computers are located in each of these, and so forth.
 This information is needed in order to support communication between individuals so that, for example, an agent in one individual can perform the action of sending a message to an agent in another individual with a specific name, and the system will keep track of where that individual is located and how it can be reached.
 Each individual contains its own copy of this map, and it is updated when the individual registers and during regular interactions with the registrar.
 This map is referred to concisely as the individual's indivmap since its primary purpose is to provide information about related individuals.